mervecoskunn/project-portfolio-4/README.md

 ## Structure

 The idea behind the structure of Best Places Of Lund was to simply guide users visiting the site in a clear and understandable way.
-Color confusion and unnecessary information were avoided
+Color confusion and unnecessary information were avoided.

-Throughout the project development, GitHub projects is used.
-Click[here](https://github.com/users/mervecoskunn/projects/7) to view the process.
+The Best Places of Lund site is divided into two parts: When the user is logged in and When the user is logged in.
+Depending on the login status, the user is presented with different pages.
+When the user logs out, user can access the home page, all posts, categories, the detail page where user can read the post details, and the login/register pages.
+When the user logs in, the home page, all posts, categories, my page, and logout options can be accessed.

+Read more about the different choices in the [Features](#features) section.

 ## Databases